 Inside an ISA or SIPP, investment income rolls up without being taxed.
 No capital gains tax is due on sales proceeds or income tax on dividends.

-However, note that the notional 10% tax on UK dividends paid at source – represented by the tax credit they carry – cannot be dodged using a tax wrapper.
-At one point, this tax credit could be reclaimed within an ISA or SIPP, but this is no longer the case.
-Hence there is no tax break for basic rate taxpayers on dividend income, but higher rate and top rate taxpayers avoid extra tax.
+The notional 10% tax credit on UK dividends can not be reclaimed within an ISA or pension, so there is no tax advantage for basic rate taxpayers on dividend income, since their dividends are effectively untaxed in any case.
+However, higher rate and top rate taxpayers avoid extra tax.

 There is one small exception to this.
 The property income distribution (PID) paid by a UK real estate investment trusts is paid net of 20% tax.
 However, this can be reclaimed for PIDs paid into an ISA or SIPP.

 So how are foreign shares handled?
 It’s a similar story.
 There will be no UK capital gains tax or income tax on the proceeds from foreign stocks held within an ISA or SIPP.
 Your only tax loss will be any withholding tax (WHT) deducted at source in the country where the stock is listed.